primer/css/RELEASING.md

 2. Go through the tracking issue and make sure everything that should be merged in is merged in.

 3. Once your builds finishes, click on the details links for the continuous-integration/travis-ci/push build.
-Expand the `Deploying application` output and you should be able to find an outputted CHANGELOG here.
+Expand the `Deploying application` output and you should be able to find an outputted change log here.
 Copy this and update the CHANGELOG.md file in `primer`.

-4. Run the version bump `npm run bump`.
+4. Run the version bump in your command line: `npm run bump`.

 5. Test your changes with the latest release candidate version in the appropriate places (styleguide, storybook, github/github).